ShadowedMists/one-php-mvc/README.md

 How Do I Setup My Webserver?
 ----------------------------

-Same way as other PHP MVC framworks:
+Same way as other PHP MVC frameworks:

 ### Apache

-In your site-configurtaion file add the following:
+In your site-configuration file add the following:

     <Directory />
         RewriteEngine On